20 Fenchurch Street: Construction

 In January 2009, Canary Wharf Contractors began piling on the site of 20 Fenchurch Street.
 Piling and ground works were completed in June 2009.

 In January 2011, work at the basement level of the tower began.
 By the end of October 2011, the building was rising above street-level.
 December 2011 saw the tower's core begin to rise.
 The concrete core was topped out in March 2012 and by July the structural steelwork was under way around the core.
 Structural steelwork topped out in December 2012.

-Fire protection contractor Sharpfibre Ltd began applying fire protection to the structural steelwork in December 2012, completing in March 2013.
+Fire protection was applied to the structural steelwork in December 2012, completing in March 2013.
 Cementitious spray was applied to the steelwork, which was supplied directly to the entire building using a purpose-built mixing and pumping station located on the ground floor.

 The building completed to shell and floor in April 2014 and the first tenants began moving into the building from May 2014 prior to final completion in August of that year.

 Criticisms

 Carbuncle Award

 The building won the Carbuncle Cup in 2015, awarded by Building Design magazine to the worst new building in the UK during the previous year.
 The chairman of the jury that decided the prize, Thomas Lane, said "it is a challenge finding anyone who has something positive to say about this building", whilst a town planner at the nearby Royal Town Planning Institute described the building as "a daily reminder never to let such a planning disaster ever happen again."
+Earlier in 2013, during a public inquiry, Paul Finch of the Design Council CABE said he regretted supporting the project, saying that the developers "made a mess of it" and were architects of their own misfortune.